Martin Scorsese and Leonardo DiCaprio

-Martin Scorsese and Leonardo DiCaprio are frequent collaborators in cinema, with DiCaprio appearing in five feature films and one short film made by Scorsese since 2002.
-The films explore a variety of genres, including historical epic, crime, thriller, biopic, comedy and western.
-Several have been listed on many critics' year-end top ten and best-of-decade lists.
+Martin Scorsese and Leonardo DiCaprio are an American director–actor collaborative duo who have made six feature films and one short film together since 2002.
+The films explore a variety of genres, including historical epic, crime, thriller, biopic, comedy, and western.
+Several have been listed on many critics' year-end top ten and best-of-decade and best-of-Century lists.

 The duo's films have been nominated for thirty-one Academy Awards, winning nine.
 In 2013, the duo was awarded National Board of Review Spotlight award for career collaboration.
 Scorsese's work with DiCaprio is considered to be as vital as his work with Robert De Niro.

 Relationship

 The pair's relationship is one of the most financially successful collaborations in the film industry, bringing a total of $1.3 billion earnings from their five feature films.
-DiCaprio considered Taxi Driver and Mean Streets as his inspiration of Scorsese's work.
-Discussing his collaboration he said, "I am almost about to turn 40, and I am looking back at some of the stuff I’ve gotten to do, and at the center of it is this amazing accidental collaboration that I’ve gotten to have with Marty."
-Scorsese heard about DiCaprio from De Niro, who worked with then 18-year-old DiCaprio in This Boy's Life, and suggested his work to Scorsese as "impressive."
+DiCaprio considered Taxi Driver and Mean Streets his inspirations among Scorsese's previous work.
+Discussing his collaboration he said, "I am almost about to turn 40, and I am looking back at some of the stuff I've gotten to do, and at the center of it is this amazing accidental collaboration that I've gotten to have with Marty."
+Scorsese heard about DiCaprio from De Niro, who worked with then 18-year-old DiCaprio in This Boy's Life, and mentioned his work to Scorsese as "impressive."
 Describing his first collaboration with Scorsese on Gangs of New York, he said, "It was an incredible undertaking."

 DiCaprio thanked Scorsese in his acceptance speech at 88th Academy Awards while accepting the Academy Award for Best Actor, saying "I have to thank everyone from the very onset of my career...to Mr. Jones for casting me in my first film to Mr. Scorsese for teaching me so much about the cinematic art form."